Frances Hoggan: Career

-Following her graduation, Frances did post-graduate work at top medical schools in Vienna, Prague and Paris before returning to Britain.
+Following her graduation, Morgan did post-graduate work at top medical schools in Vienna, Prague and Paris before returning to Britain.
 She spent several years as a medical practitioner working with Elizabeth Garrett Anderson at the New Hospital for Women in London.
 She also helped to found the National Health Society with Elizabeth Blackwell in 1871.
-Its purpose was to "promote health amongst all classes of the population."
+Its purpose was to "promote health amongst all classes of the population".

-In 1874, she married Dr George Hoggan.
-She obtained her licence to practice in the UK from The King's and Queen's College of Physicians of Ireland in February 1877.
+In 1874, Frances Morgan married Dr George Hoggan and adopted his surname.
+She earned her licence to practice medicine in the UK from The King's and Queen's College of Physicians of Ireland in February 1877.

 Together with her husband, she opened the first husband-and-wife general medical practice in the UK.
 They both wrote medical research papers over the next decade, some of which were co-authored.

-In 1882, she called for a publicly funded women's medical service for female patients in India.
+In 1882, she called for a publicly funded women's medical service for female patients in India, where religious and social practices made it difficult for some women to consult male doctors.
 This helped pave the way for the Dufferin Fund.
 In the same year she became medical superintendent at the North London Collegiate School, one of the first rigorously academic secondary schools for girls.
 She held this role for six years.

-She wrote a paper, in 1884, called 'The Position of the Mother of the Family', using the latest understanding about conception and reproduction to argue that mothers should have more rights over their children.
+In 1884, Frances Hoggan wrote a paper called 'The Position of the Mother of the Family', using the latest understanding about conception and reproduction to argue that mothers should have more rights over their children.

-Frances and her husband George were anti-vivisectionists and opponents of compulsory vaccination.
+Hoggan and her husband George were anti-vivisectionists and opponents of compulsory vaccination.
 In an article for the Vaccination Inquirer in September 1883 they both argued against compulsory vaccination.
-Frances' husband George became ill in 1885 and the couple moved to the south of France.
+George became ill in 1885 and the couple moved to the south of France.
 George died of a cerebral tumour in 1891.

 Hoggan became a campaigner and social reformer, and toured the United States lecturing.
 She had a particular interest in racial issues, and was a speaker at the Universal Race Congress in London in 1911.

 Death and legacy

-Frances died in 1927.
+Frances Hoggan died in 1927.
 Her cremated remains are buried, with her husband's, in Woking cemetery.

 The Learned Society of Wales awards the Frances Hoggan Medal to outstanding women connected with Wales in the areas of science, medicine, engineering, technology or mathematics.

-On 3 March 2023 a plaque was placed at the birthplace in Brecon to celebrate Hoggan, with Wales' 11th purple plaque placed to celebrate remarkable women in Wales.
-Welsh government's social justice minister, Jane Hutt, said she hoped the plaque would "make sure her name is elevated to the status she deserves".
+On 3 March 2023 a plaque was placed at her birthplace in Brecon to celebrate Hoggan, with Wales' 11th purple plaque placed to celebrate remarkable women in Wales.
+Welsh government's social justice minister, Jane Hutt said she hoped the plaque would "make sure her name is elevated to the status she deserves".